-On receipt of all the results of the count in respect of all ballots conducted at the voting stations within the municipality, the Commission must-

-- (a) determine the result of the election in the municipality; - (b) record the result on a prescribed form; and - (c) declare the result in public.
+- (1) On receipt of all the results of the count in respect or all ballots conducted at the voting stations within the municipality, the Commission must- - (a) determine the result of the election in the municipality; - (b) record the result on a prescribed form; and - (c) declare the result in public. - (2) If the Commission is unable to determine and declare the result of an election within the sevenday period required by section 5 of the Electoral Commission Act, the Commission may, within that period, apply to the Electoral Court for an extension of the period and must furnish the Electoral Court with good reason for doing so.

+(3) Despite the provisions of any law, the Electoral Court may, on good cause shown, grant or refuse an application referred to in subsection (2).

+[section 64 substituted by section 9 of Act 14 of 2010]

-65. Objections material to declared results of election
+65. Objections material to result of election

-- (1) An interested party may lodge an objection concerning any aspect of an election that is material to the declared result of the election with the Commission by serving, by not later than 17:00 on the second day after voting day, at its office in Pretoria a written notice containing- - (a) a reference to the election concerned; - (b) the full name and address of the objector; - (c) the postal address and telephone number where the objector can be contacted; - (d) the interest of the objector in the matter; - (e) details of the objection and the aspect of the election concerned; - (f) detailed reasons for the objection; - (g) the relief sought; - (h) a list of any supporting documents accompanying the notice of objection; and - (i) proof of service of copies of the notice and annexures on other parties involved in the objection. - (2) The Commission, on good cause shown, may condone a late objection. - (3) In considering and deciding the objection, the Commission may- - (a) investigate the factual basis of the objection; - (b) afford interested parties an opportunity to make written or verbal submissions; - (c) call for written or verbal submissions from other persons or parties; - (d) call upon the objecting party to submit further information or arguments in writing or verbally; and - (e) conduct a hearing on the objection. - (4) The Commission must- - (a) consider the objection and decide it with in three days after it was served on the Commission, and either- - (i) reject the objection; - (ii) amend the declared result of the election; or - (iii) rescind the declared result of the election; and - (b) immediately notify the objector and any other parties involved in the objection, of the decision.
+- (1) An interested party may lodge with the Commission an objection material to the result of an objection, concerning- - (a) any aspect of the voting or counting proceedings provided for in Chapter $\underline{6}$, respectively; or - (b) alleged unlawful- - (i) interference with or obstruction of election activities or processes in the vicinity of, at or in a voting station; or - (ii) interference with or influencing, intimidation or obstruction of voters or prospective voters in the vicinity of, at or in a voting station. - (2) An objection must be lodged by serving by no later than 17:00 on the second day after voting day, at the Commission's national office at the prescribed address, a written notice containing- - (a) a reference to the election concerned and the relevant section of the Act in terms of which the objection is brought; - (b) the full name and physical address of the objecting party; - (c) the postal address and telephone number where the objecting party can be contacted and, if available, the party's facsimile number and e-mail address; - (d) the interest of the objecting party in the matter; - (e) details of the objection and the aspect of the election concerned; - (f) detailed reasons for the objection; - (g) the relief sought; - (h) a list of supporting documents accompanying the notice of objection; and - (i) proof of service of copies of the notice and annexures on all other interested parties. - (3) The Commission may, on good cause shown, condone a late objection. - (4) In considering and deciding the objection referred to in this section, the Commission may take any one or more, or all, of the following actions: - (a) Investigate the factual basis of the objection or cause it to be investigated; - (b) afford other interested parties an opportunity to make written or verbal submissions; - (c) call for written or verbal submissions from other persons or parties; - (d) call upon the objecting party to submit further information or arguments in writing or verbally; or - (e) conduct a hearing on the objection. - (5) The Commission must consider the objection and either reject or uphold it. - (6) If the Commission decides to uphold the objection before the result of the election had been determined, the Commission may- - (a) decide that the votes cast at a particular voting station do not count in whole or in part;